Back

 Press Release

-This is a joint solicitation for Applications for the Summer 2025 Cycle of the CIF and HEFT Programs.
-Institutions must submit an application for an eligible project(s) in order to be considered for grant funding, according to the guidelines and information in this document.
+This is a joint solicitation for Applications for the Fall 2025 Cycle of the CIF and HEFT Programs.
+The eligible institution must submit an application for an eligible project(s) in order to be considered for grant funding, according to the guidelines and information in this document.

 Press Release

-Higher Education Capital Improvement Fund (CIF), $110 million: The purpose of CIF is to provide grants for the cost, or a portion of the cost, of the renewal, renovation, improvement, expansion, construction, and reconstruction of facilities and technology infrastructure.
-Institutions that may apply are four-year public and private institutions of higher education eligible to receive State aid.
+Higher Education Capital Improvement Fund (CIF): The purpose of CIF is to provide grants for the cost, or a portion of the cost, of the renewal, renovation, improvement, expansion, construction, and reconstruction of facilities and technology infrastructure.

 Press Release

-Higher Education Facilities Trust Fund (HEFT), $140 million: The purpose of HEFT is to provide grants for the cost, or a portion of the cost, of the construction, reconstruction, development, extension, and improvement of instructional, laboratory, communication, and research facilities.
-Institutions that may apply are public and private institutions eligible to receive State aid, including county colleges.
+Higher Education Facilities Trust Fund (HEFT): The purpose of HEFT is to provide grants for the cost, or a portion of the cost, of the construction, reconstruction, development, extension, and improvement of instructional, laboratory, communication, and research facilities.